alexanderbatch/directory_tree/README.md

 ## Features
 - Generate a directory tree for any specified directory.
 - Output the directory tree to the console or to a file.
+- Ability to ignore specific files or directories in the generated directory tree.
 - Optional following of symbolic links (shortcuts).
 - Safe mode to restrict following symbolic links (shortcuts) to prevent loops.